HITECHCRIME/HC_OVERVIEW/README.md

 Hero's Journey.
 The audience is the hero.

+Ordinary World

+Call to Adventure

+Refusal of the call

+Crossing the threshold

+Test, allies, enemies.

+Approach to the innermost cave.

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)